 This at least seems to improve the situation of marshalling to/from an interface directly slightly by providing the ability to pass custom Unmarshalers for a specific type (via json.WithUnmarshalers and json.UnmarshalFunc) to the Unmarshal functions, but it appears to still have the inefficient double-decode problem.
 Or I just haven't found a decent way around it yet.

 Looks like they're intentionally punting on a first class solution until (if) the language gets some sort of sum type, but I still think the second-class solution could do a bit more to make this extremely common use-case more convenient.
-Pretty much every serious production Go app I've worked on in the last 10 years or so has had some horrible coping strategy for the "map a field-discriminated object to/from implementations of an interface" gap.
+Pretty much every serious production Go app I've worked on in the last 10 years or so has had some horrible coping strategy for the "map a field-discriminated object to/from implementations of an interface" gap, often involving some sort of double-unmarshal.

 Quote from the proposal [1]: